Solid Gold Dog Food Review

 Since taurine deficiency appears to be more common in pets consuming grain-free diets, we view its presence in this recipe as a positive addition.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Solid Gold Grain Free dog food looks like an above-average dry product.
+Based on its ingredients alone, Solid Gold Grain Free Dog Food looks like an above-average dry product.